Meffert-Lab/SCRAP/README.md

 The adapter file can be the same as the adapter file used when running SCRAP or simply a `.txt` file with one sample name per row.

-Example code for calling peaks with CLASH data previously analyzed with SCRAP:
+Example code for calling peaks with CLASH data previously analyzed with `SCRAP.sh`:

     bash Peak_Calling.sh \
         -d CLASH_Human/ \